joelparkerhenderson/social-network-plan/docs/ideas/technologies/topologies.md

 Do distributed social networks exacerbate the problems that Facebook has been seeing so much backlash against?

-### API exploits
+### Exploits

 The Facebook Cambridge Analytica issue was caused by APIs that are too open.

-Question: For distributed systems, are there more ways to exploit the APIs and gather data on users?
+For distributed systems, are there more ways to exploit the APIs and gather data on users?

+Some technologies believe that distributed systems can use more-protectable protocols and more-protectable encryption.

+Comments:

+* "Scuttlebutt is "fully encrypted", and thus the API is more locked down than Facebook/etc."

+* "Scuttlebutt is not at all "fully encrypted", and it's fairly trivial to spider and download just about everything; the hardest part is the first foothold (which can be found posted various places, including the official docs on ssb), from there, downloading the entire "social web" it has can be done with the "main client" by basically changing a single config value."

+* "Scuttlebutt is not "fully encrypted" as is, yet can use point-to-point encryption between nodes, and can also be optionally extended to use public-private keys for exchanging secure messages."

+* "TOR is fully encrypted, but there are somewhat regular vulnerability reports about various parts of the stack.
+Including criticial vulnerabilities that can and have been exploited by nation states, for example."

+* "The attack surface for Scuttlebutt is much larger than for Facebook, and I trust Facebook's security team to audit and patch much more than I trust any random friend."

 ### Accountability